 I superglued a Greys copolymer nine foot tapered leader into the exposed core of the tip.
 I used the line for exclusively for the rest of the 2017 season, mainly on the river.
 I used it for nymphs and dry fly.
 It has a nice supple feel and no memory.
 I’ve stretched it again since loading it on the reel and I have cleaned the main body of the line several times.
 It floats well but not as high on the water as a Cortland line.
 I’m not sure about the colour of the line.
 I find it difficult to judge distance when casting because I can’t see the line on the forward cast.
 I usually overcast which is a problem on the river.
 Overall it has improved my presentation, it is a joy to use at 10 yards.

 In 2015 I bought a Hardy Jet Sintrix #4 10′ four piece rod.
 There were good reasons for my purchase.
 I have several problems with my right arm.
 Arthritis in my wrist, tennis elbow and slight paralysis in my shoulder as a result of a neural disease.
 A light rod is essential.

 I visited Albury Game Angling and waggled a few rods.
 I was dubious about buying a four section rod, surely the joints would alter the action ?
 I like a long rod, it helps when roll casting and enables me to reach over bankside weeds.
 The Hardy was the lightest 10′ rod in the shop and when it was fitted together I could hardly see the joints.

-The rod has a fast, crisp action and having used it for a couple of seasons, I am very happy with it.
+The rod has a fast, crisp action and having used it for several seasons, I am very happy with it.
 It is not traditional but my cane fly rod is far too heavy and slow, my arm gives up after using it for a few minutes.